 My grocery shopping routine has drastically changed over the years.
 I used to shop at 3 different stores EVERY WEEK to get the best prices and deals on the items on my list.
 It was exhausting.
-Now, I’ve become a little more flexible with the items I need each week on my list.
+Now, I’ve become more flexible with the items I need each week.
 If the store doesn’t have what I’m looking for, I’ll improvise instead of driving across town to another bargain grocery store.
-Second, I started buying items in bulk which saved me time AND money in the long run.
+I also buy items in bulk which saved me time AND money in the long run.
 Less things to buy each week = less time spent in the store shopping.
 And buying in bulk almost always reduces the cost of each item in the bundle.
 So, if you’re interested to know what items you should always buy in bulk to save money (and time!), read on.

 15 Items You Should ALWAYS Buy in Bulk to Save Money